cropwell/homebridge-x-sense/README.md

     *   Low Battery Warnings
 *   **Automatic Discovery:** Automatically discovers all sensors linked to your X-Sense account.
 *   **Resilient:** Automatically handles token refreshes and connection recovery.
+*   **Secure Connection:** Temporary AWS credentials are used to sign the MQTT WebSocket URL via SigV4.

 ## Installation

 1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
 2. Install this plugin using the Homebridge UI or `npm install -g homebridge-x-sense`.
 3. Configure the plugin using the Homebridge UI or by manually editing your `config.json` file.
+4. The plugin uses temporary AWS credentials from X-Sense to sign the MQTT WebSocket connection.

 ## Configuration